3.8 Ethical, Legal, Cultural and Environmental ImpactsDeep Dive

 Keep building this topic

-Read this section alongside the surrounding pages in Legal Issues.
+Read this section alongside the surrounding pages in Legal Issues in Computing.
 That gives you the full topic sequence instead of a single isolated revision point.

 Which law makes it illegal to access a computer system without permission?